 The standards are a resource for the designer of record.
 The requirements are to be reviewed by the design team and incorporated into the contract documents.
 The standards themselves will not be included in the contract documents.
 It is the responsibility of the design team to incorporate them throughout the drawings and specifications.

 The standard is not intended to encompass all components required in a complete access control system design, but to indicate the university’s requirements where they exist.
-Exceptions to these standards may be considered on a case-by-case basis for extraordinary projects or where value engineering is required.
+Exceptions to these standards may be considered on a case-by-case basis for extraordinary projects.
 All deviations must be approved by the Capital Projects Project Manager and UK Police Department.

 Designers are encouraged to present the university with new or different systems, equipment, or materials when they may provide a better or more valuable product.